Monkfish

 What is agujjim?

-Agujjim (or agwijjim) is monkfish braised in a red spicy sauce with kongnamul (soybean sprouts).
-Actually, it’s a variation of haemul jjim (spicy braised seafood).
+Agu-jjim (아구찜) is monkfish braised in a red spicy sauce with kongnamul (soybean sprouts).
+It’s a variation of haemul jjim (spicy braised seafood).
 They are made similarly, but haemul jjim is made with a few different seafoods, such as crabs, shrimp, clams, fish, etc.

-The dish originated from the southern coastal city of Masan, South Gyeongsang Province.
-In the past, this not so good-looking fish wasn’t consumed as a food item in Korea due to its ugly appearance.
+This braised monkfish dish originated from the southern coastal city of Masan, South Gyeongsang Province.
+In the past, this not so good-looking fish wasn’t consumed as a food item in Korea because of its unappealing looks.
 However, some fishermen didn’t want to waste their catches, so they brought them to a neighborhood eatery and ask the cook to make a tasty dish.
 That was in the 1960’s.
 The dish is now enormously popular all over the country in Korea.

 At restaurants, agujjim is usually sold as a large dish that’s meant to be shared.
 It’s also pretty pricey.
 I remember my first time ordering this dish at a restaurant around here, many years ago.
 The expensive, large dish we ordered to share was just full of soybean sprouts and not enough fish to go around.
 My family was disappointed, and I started to make the dish at home.